szTheory/startingperl.com/README.md

 ### Dependencies Manager

 Module dependencies in Perl are managed with [Carton](https://metacpan.org/pod/Carton).
-It lets you list out the modules your project depends on with a [`cpanfile`](https://metacpan.org/pod/cpanfile), then you can run `carton install` to install them.
+It lets you list your project dependencies with a [`cpanfile`](https://metacpan.org/pod/cpanfile), then you can run `carton install` to install them.
 This is equivalent to pyenv for Python, Bundler for Ruby, or NPM for JavaScript.
 To install it run:

 ```bash
 cpanm Carton #Install Carton